 My talk introduces testers to cognitive psychology, and establishes how gaining a better understanding of how users retain information, complete tasks, and process visual input can improve their testing.

 - Gain a basic understanding of cognitive psychology, and why understanding cognitive psychology is critical to thinking like a user.

 - Gain an understanding of key cognitive psychology principles that impact product usability and how cognitive psychology and usability research has been conducted.

 - Learn methods of testing that focus on product usability and accessibility, how to spot common usability concerns, and understand why those usability issues are largely universal across user personas.

 - Leave with resources to further dive into usability concepts.

-Jessica VersawMy career has always centered around users -- in my seven years at Hudl, I've worked in customer support, sales, and as a Quality Engineer.
-I'm currently working on a Masters Degree in Human Computer Interaction at Iowa State University, and have a BA in English as well as a BJ in Advertising & Public Relations from The University of Nebraska.
-I'm a sucker for solid microcopy and bold, happy design.
-I have a strong interest in cognitive psychology and how it can be used to create intuitive design.
-Research makes me downright giddy (which explains the English degree).
-When I'm not designing or writing, I enjoy being outdoors, hunting down the perfect mid-century antique (ask me about Broyhill Brasilia, because I'll definitely talk about it), spinning, listening to practically any true crime podcast, and taking way too many photos of my baby and pets.
-I also enjoy volunteering with organizations that support women in technology, and co-founded Lincoln's Girls Who Code chapter.
+Jessica VersawJessica's career has always centered around users -- she's worked in customer support, sales, and as a Quality Engineer.
+Currently, she's a Product Designer at Quantum Workplace and working on her Master's in Human Computer Interaction at Iowa State.
+She has a strong interest in cognitive psychology and how it can be used to create intuitive design, and research makes her downright giddy.
+When she's not designing, she enjoys being outdoors, hunting down the perfect mid-century antique (ask me about Broyhill Brasilia, because I'll definitely talk about it), spinning, listening to practically any true crime podcast, and taking way too many photos of her baby and pets.
+She also enjoys volunteering with organizations that support women in technology, and co-founded a Girls Who Code chapter.